troglobit/troglobit.github.io/source/_posts/2015-06-30-howto-apache-with-gitweb-on-debian-8-dot-1.markdown

     $feature{'highlight'}{'default'} = [1];
 ```

-Both of these files have been blatantly ripped from the intro by
+The impossibly simple Apache config has been ripped from the intro by
 [Jonathan McCrohan](http://dereenigne.org/debian/debian-gitweb-server),
-with only minor adjustments to my own setup.
+the GitWeb config is a mixture of findings on the Internets.
+Notice the
+breadcrumbs and the grouping settings, very useful.

 The magic with the pretty URLs is in both files, all `RewriteRule` lines
 in the Apache `.conf` and the `$feature{'pathinfo'}{'default'} = [1];`
 setting in `gitweb.conf`.

+Also, try out the the [theme](https://github.com/kogakure/gitweb-theme)
+I use, looks a lot better than the default.

 Happy coding!